EthanJStark/ethanstark.com/content/blog/ai-wont-replace-humans/ai-wont-replace-humans.md

 I say this while acknowledging that AI is aboslutely causing seismic shifts for many, many fields, including replacing jobs, and that I'm coming from a place of privilege that maybe, if I continue to learn to wield these tools, I'll be partially insulated.
 Also, I make this prediction with a healthy dose of humility: the rate of technological change is rapid and exponential, and who the heck knows what five years from now might look like.

+On the [Hard Fork podcast](https://www.nytimes.com/column/hard-fork), one of the hosts described the trend of newsrooms having fewer writers and more editors, and suggested that other industries, like SWE, might go in that direction: more devs acting like Engineering managers, supervising AI devs, assigning them tasks, reviewing their code.

 {% image "./female_scientist_in_a_lab_coat_standing_in_front_of_an_enormous_powerful_mech_robot_style-Comic_Book.png", "SDXL prompt:female scientist in a lab coat standing in front of an enormous powerful mech robot" %}

 Here are a few concurring opinions that are worth a read: